A Linear Time Algorithm for the Optimal Discrete IRS Beamforming

 \section{System Model}

-Consider wireless transmission with the assistance of an IRS.
+Consider wireless transmission in aid of an IRS.
 Assume that the IRS comprises $N$ REs, and that the transmitter and receiver have one antenna each.
-We use $h_0\in\mathbb C$ to denote the direct channel from the transmitter to the receiver, $h^\text{I}_n\in\mathbb C$ the channel from the transmitter to the $n$th RE, and $h^\text{II}_n\in\mathbb C$ the channel from the $n$th RE to the receiver, so the cascaded reflected channel $h_n\in\mathbb C$ associated with the $n$th RE is given by
+We use $h_0\in\mathbb C$ to denote the direct channel from the transmitter to the receiver, $h^{\text{I}}_n\in\mathbb C$ the channel from the transmitter to the $n$th RE, and $h^{\text{II}}_n\in\mathbb C$ the channel from the $n$th RE to the receiver, so the cascaded reflected channel $h_n\in\mathbb C$ associated with the $n$th RE is